Banuba/ve-sdk-flutter-integration-sample/mddocs/android_integration.md

 # Android Integration Guide into Flutter project

-An integration and customization of Banuba VE UI SDK is implemented in **android** directory of your Flutter project using native Android development process.
+An integration and customization of Banuba Video Editor UI SDK is implemented in **android** directory of your Flutter project using native Android development process.

 ## Basic
 The following steps help to complete basic integration into your project.

 <ins>All changes are made in **android** directory.</ins>
-1. __Add Banuba SDK dependencies__ </br>
+1. __Add Banuba Video Editor UI SDK dependencies__ </br>
-   Add Banuba repositories in main gradle file to get VE SDK and AR Cloud dependencies.
+   Add Banuba repositories in main gradle file to get Video Editor SDK and AR Cloud dependencies.
     ```groovy
         maven {
             name = "GitHubPackages"